dja322/FlowchartMaker/README.md

 github @dja322

 ## License
-This project is under the MIT License.
+This project is under the GNU General Public License v3.